nso89/using-formatted-filenames-to-generate-folders/README.md

 sales-2007.txt
 2008-requirements.txt
 ```
 You'll notice that the files names start with a word or number, followed by a dash, and end with a word or number.
 The script isn't exclusive to just `.txt`.

-We can work with any file type, as long as the filename properly formatted.
+We can work with any file type, as long as the filename is properly formatted.

 #### <a name="setup"></a>Setup
 1. Under your `USERPROFILE`, extract `using-formatted-filenames-to-generate-folders-main.zip`.